-In Vienna too, gourmet temples are at one end of the pleasure scale – such as the Silvio Nickol Gourmet Restaurant, the restaurant of Konstantin Filippou or Steirereck im Stadtpark, which ranks 9th in the "World's 50 Best".
+In Vienna too, gourmet temples are at one end of the pleasure scale – such as the Restaurant Amador, the restaurant of Konstantin Filippou or Steirereck im Stadtpark, which ranks 12th in the "World's 50 Best".
 And at the other end, you can find... fast food!
 However, with a special Viennese twist: A trip to the wurst stand, especially after visiting the ball, and sometimes after a concert or the opera, is quite the custom.

-You’ll find epicurean delights in every corner of the city on the Danube.
+You’ll find epicurean delights in every corner of Vienna.
 Nevertheless, some quarters are especially tempting to gourmets by offering an enormous variety in a small area.
 Such is the case with the Naschmarkt.
-This highly fascinating Viennese market serves up exotic offerings from around the world and boasts of a number of must-visit gastronomical establishments in the market and surrounding streets, from the ON Market to the Amacord.
-Trendy pubs, such as "Wetter" and "An-Do" entice at the Brunnen and Yppen markets, while round the corner at the Karmeliter market, the "Engel" and "Pizza Mari" have been the topic of conversation for quite a while.
+This highly fascinating Viennese market serves up exotic offerings from around the world and boasts of a number of must-visit gastronomical establishments in the market and surrounding streets, from the Market to the Amacord.
+Trendy pubs, such as "Wetter" and "An-Do" entice at the Brunnen and Yppen markets, while round the corner at the Karmeliter market, the "Schöne Perle" and "Das Kraus" have been the topic of conversation for quite a while.
 Other culinary spots worth experiencing are the dining districts on the Spittleberg, in the Servitenviertel, around Margaretenplatz and in the Freihausviertel.

 A host of culinary events – from the Genussfestival in the Stadtpark to the Vienna Wine Hiking Day to the Snail Festival and special restaurant weeks – add further gustatory pleasures to the mix of delicacies.

 - Viennese cuisine: Vienna is the only city in the world to give its name to a unique style of food